JasLaras/passagemath-workspace/README.md

   * A linear programming approach implemented using PassageMath
   * Classical shortest-path algorithms implemented independently in Python
-* Evaluating runtime behavior as graph characteristics change
+* Evaluate runtime behavior as graph characteristics change
+* Compare different optimization backends used by the LP formulation
+* Examine LP model construction time separately from solver execution time
-* Collecting reproducible experimental results for analysis in the accompanying thesis
+* Collect reproducible experimental results for analysis in the accompanying thesis

 ---